Radioactivesaksham/linux-server-config/README.md

-Note I have worked with two keys here one('key.pem') for logging in to my virtual server with user ubuntu and 2nd I created on my local computer <code>ssh-keygen</code> and placed it ssh directory of user grader.
+<b>Note</b> I have worked with two keys here one('key.pem') for logging in to my virtual server with user ubuntu and 2nd I created on my local computer <code>ssh-keygen</code> and placed it ssh directory of user grader.
 Private key('sailfish') of user grader will be shared in notes to instructor section.

 IP address of web app : 13.233.148.2